-Foreign Riders and Amateur Riders must be dealt with as follows by Medical Staff:
+Foreign, Amateur and Point-to-Point Riders must be dealt with as follows by Medical Staff:

 - 1. The Declarations Clerk must obtain the Rider's MRB upon their arrival at the racecourse and pass this to the Clerk of the Scales for the MRB to be scrutinised by the (S)RMO. - 2.
 The (S)RMO must: - Review the Rider's MRB.
-(S)RMOs must be aware that entries made in a Foreign/Amateur Rider's MRB by Point-to-Point Doctors, Arabian Race Doctors or other Doctors should be examined with particular care as they may not be in red ink and may not conform with entries under the Rules - Decide whether the Rider needs to be examined - 3.
-A Foreign Rider must sign an Attestation Certificate confirming that he is not subject to any suspensions and is free from injury on the day of racing. - 4.
-In the case of any Rider who presents without an MRB, the (S)RMO must medically examine them and declare whether they are fit to ride. - 5.
-If a Foreign Rider suffers from any serious injury (including concussion):
+(S)RMOs must be aware that entries made in a MRB by Point-to-Point Doctors, Arabian Race Doctors or other Doctors should be examined with particular care as they may not be in red ink and may not conform with entries under the Rules. - If an Amateur Rider or Point-to-Point Rider attends without an MRB and is not on RIMANI they are not permitted to ride unless the SRMO has prior approval from the CMA or their deputy - Decide whether the Rider needs to be examined as per the flow chart below - 3.
+The Rider must sign an Attestation/Point-to-Point Declaration Certificate confirming that he is not subject to any suspensions and is free from injury on the day of racing. - 4.
+If a the Rider suffers from any serious injury (including concussion):